COMMON ENT PROBLEMS

 Allergy shots may be an option and should be discussed with your primary care physician.

-For severe runny nose or nasal obstruction/congestion that does not respond to medications, your ENT specialist may consider additional office procedures or surgery appropriate to your situation.
+For severe runny nose or nasal obstruction/congestion that does not respond to medications, your ENT specialist may recommend office procedures or surgery to help.

-Children over 2 years of age can be infected with streptococcal bacteria, what many call a “Strep Throat”.
-Children with strep throat can exhibit the following symptoms: fever of 101 degrees Fahrenheit or greater, a sore throat, headache, stomachache, and tender swollen glands in the front of the neck.
-Typically there is no cough associated with strep throat.
+Children with tonsillitis often have a fever of 101 degrees or more, a sore throat, headache, stomachache, and tender swollen glands in the front of the neck.
+Typically there is no cough.

 If your child has been diagnosed with strep, they are contagious to other children that are 2 years or older until 12 hours after their first dose of antibiotics.
 Please call us if your child has been exposed and develops these symptoms within 5 days of the exposure.
-Generally, children are able to return to school once the fever has resolved and they are drinking well.
+Generally, children are able to return to school once the fever is gone and they are drinking well.

-Tonsillectomies have been proven useful in preventing strep infections if the child has had 7 strep infections in 1 year, 5 infections in 2 consecutive years, or 3 infections in 3 consecutive years.
+Tonsil removal has been shown to be helpful in treating tonsil infections if the child has had 7 infections in 1 year, 5 infections in 2 consecutive years, or 3 infections in 3 consecutive years.

 Lump on the Head or Neck

 Lumps on a child’s head or neck are common and can cause a lot of concern and anxiety for parents.
-Children under the age of 4 are most common to get these lumps due to their frequent viral illnesses.
-Most lumps are caused by the body’s lymph nodes responding against infection.
+Children under the age of 4 often get these lumps due to their frequent viral illnesses.
+Most lumps are caused by the body’s lymph nodes filtering an infection such as a virus.
 In general, a normal node feels like a pea under the skin, the node is round, and you can move it around under the skin.
 A normal lymph node does not hurt to touch and there is no redness or swelling surrounding it.
-Conversely, if you have a lump that is larger than an almond and you notice that it is not movable or tender, you should bring your child in for a full evaluation.
+On the other hand, if you feel a lump that is larger than an almond and you notice that it is hard to move or is sore, you should bring your child in for a full evaluation.
 Normal lumps or nodes, as above, typically resolve over 3-6 months and require no treatment or medication.

 Nosebleeds can happen at any age and while they can be provoke anxiety, they are very safe.
 To stop a bloody nose, raise your head above the level of your heart, pinch your nose for ten minutes and apply ice packs to your neck and forehead.
 Call your doctor if the nosebleed doesn’t stop in fifteen minutes.
 If you have frequent nosebleeds, moisturize your nose nightly with saline nasal spray or saline gel (available at most drugstores) and get NasalCease to use as packing.
 Follow the label directions.
 If these preventive measures don’t stop your nosebleeds, see your doctor to be sure you don’t have high blood pressure, a blood clotting problem, or a growth in the nose.

-Sometimes if nosebleeds continue to happen despite regular moisturization, an ENT doctor may recommend cauterization of the vessel causing the nose to bleed.
+Sometimes if nosebleeds continue to happen despite regular moisturization, an ENT doctor may recommend using a chemical to seal the vessel causing the nose to bleed.
 Speak with your ENT or Primary Care Physician to see if this is an option.

-Swimmer’s ear usually appears in children older than age 5 who regularly get their ears submerged in a pond or pool.
-The child typically appears with ear pain that is one sided, swelling, drainage, or redness, pain upon tugging the outer ear also may be noticed.
-It is typically treated with antibiotic-steroid ear drops to kill the infection and decrease pain.
-It is recommended that your child abstain from ear submersion in water for 5 days to decrease the chance of treatment failure.
-For prevention of swimmer’s ear, you can use special ear drops after swimming to decrease the chance of infection.
+Swimmer’s ear usually appears in children older than age 5 who are regularly dunking their heads in a pond or pool.
+They often have one ear that hurts, swelling and drainage from the ear canal, and pain with tugging the outer.
+Prescription ear drops treat the infection and decrease pain.
+Have your child keep their ears dry for 5 days to decrease the chance of the infection coming back.
+If your child does not have ear tubes or a hole in their eardrum, you can use special ear drops after swimming to help prevent swimmer’s ear.
 These drops can be made at home with a 50:50 mixture of white vinegar and rubbing alcohol or they can be purchased at a store.
-Two to four drops of the preventative mixture in both ears after swimming should be sufficient to prevent infection.
+Two to four drops of the preventative mixture in both ears after swimming dry the ears out and help prevent infection.